 The company now has and may continue to have a significant amount of indebtedness.
-At January 5, 2009, the company had \$234.7 million of borrowings and \$4.4 million in letters of credit outstanding.
-On January 5, 2009, subsequent to the fiscal 2008 year end, the company further increased its indebtedness by \$124.0 million to fund the acquisition and associated transaction costs of TurboChef Technologies, Inc. To the extent the company requires capital resources, there can be no assurance that such funds will be available on favorable terms, or at all.
+At January 2, 2010, the company had \$275.6 million of borrowings and \$7.8 million in letters of credit outstanding.
+As of January 2, 2010, the company could incur an additional \$214.4 million under its credit agreement.
+To the extent the company requires additional capital resources, there can be no assurance that such funds will be available on favorable terms, or at all.
 The unavailability of funds could have a material adverse effect on the company's financial condition, results of operations and ability to expand the company's operations.